Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Likelihood ratio

-Likelihood ratio is a widely discussed method, where peak height information can be used or not.
-Specification of competing hypotheses is required, and an assumption of the number of contributors is therefore necessary.
-Typically, examiners utilize the profiles of individuals who can be reliably assumed to be present in the mixture, and consistently incorporate the genotype of the profile of interest, for example, the suspect \cite{buckleton2008discussion}.
+Typically, examiners utilize the profiles of individuals who can be reliably assumed to be present in the mixture, and consistently incorporate the genotype of the profile of interest, for example, the suspect \citep{buckleton2008discussion}.
 Because of the complexity due to unclear number of contributors, most laboratories assign the number based on the minimum number required to account for the observed peaks.
-However, adopting such an approach may result in non-exhaustive hypotheses, as they fail to include scenarios involving a greater number of contributors \cite{buckleton2007towards}.
-The likelihood ratio method has been comprehensively explained in various courses for nearly all types of casework scenarios \cite{gill2006dna,weir1997interpreting,curran1999interpreting,gill1998interpreting,evett1998interpreting,evett1991guide,clayton1998analysis,bill2005pendulum}.
+However, adopting such an approach may result in non-exhaustive hypotheses, as they fail to include scenarios involving a greater number of contributors \citep{buckleton2007towards}.
+The computation of LR has been extensively studied in these scenarios by \cite{gill2006dna,weir1997interpreting,curran1999interpreting,gill1998interpreting,evett1998interpreting,evett1991guide,clayton1998analysis,bill2005pendulum}.